Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-athletics_id132

 With approximately 100 boys and girls participating, the Bartlesville track program is offered for athletes grades 7th through 12th.
 The track team competes in the Frontier Conference against the largest school districts in Oklahoma and consistently holds its own.
 In the 2015 season, the Bruins had multiple State Finalists and multiple medal winners in events such as the high jump, 800 meter run, relays and hurdles.

 Bruin swimming dominance is recognized nationally.
 The National Interscholastic Swim Coaches Association honored 10 Bruins as 2016 National All-Americans.
 United States Swimming selected 5 BHS student-athletes as National Scholastic All-Americans.
-In July 2017, the Bruin swimming head coach was named Oklahoma High School Swim Coach of the Year.
+In 2017 the Bruin's swimming head coach was named Oklahoma High School Swim Coach of the Year.

 The Lady Bruin Soccer team consists of about 40 students enrolled in grades 9-12.
 The JV and Varsity teams compete with other teams throughout the state, with the season extending from February to May and containing 18 games and scrimmages.
 Over the last several years, the program has had numerous players named to district and all-state teams.
 After graduation, many Lady Bruins have gone on to play collegiate soccer at various Division 1 and 2 schools.